FredericoBresani/FredericoBresani/README.md

 - :books: I’m currently learning web development (full stack) ...
 - :robot: I’m willing to learn Artificial Intelligence ...
 - :robot: I’m also willing to study Machine Learning
-- 📫 How to reach me [Twitch channel](https://www.twitch.tv/fredcold)
+- :snowflake: How to reach me...
+[Twitch channel](https://www.twitch.tv/fredcold)

 <!---
 FredericoBresani/FredericoBresani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.